DerWeh/gftools/docs/source/tutorial.rst

 The relevant case is when `hopping` differs from the CPA case.
 Then the components can have different band-widths and also the hopping between different components can be different.
-Let's say we have to components 'A' and 'B'.
+Let's say we have two components 'A' and 'B'.
 The values `hopping=np.array([[1.0, 0.5], [0.5, 1.2]])` mean that the hopping amplitude between 'B' sites is `1.2` times the hopping amplitude between 'A' sites;
 the hopping amplitude from 'A' to 'B' is `0.5` times the hopping amplitude